-Base Information Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best Table Name Reference Item Actual / Estimate Source Group to provide actual information information assumptions and the inputs used has estimate possible in the circumstances and has been arrived at on a reasonable basis.
+Base Information Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best Table Name Reference Item Actual / Estimate Source Why it was not possible for the Jemena Group to provide actual information took to locate actual information the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis.
 Table 5.1 Weighted average prices 5.1.a Volume Estimate As Above This is due to the system limitations of PypIT as it was not built for this reporting purpose.
-Jemena Group is currently working towards developing a PypIT report that captures the relevant PypIT contains contract details (MDQ, tariff and terms), nominations, invoice amounts, pipeline This is the best estimate given the information available from PypIT.
-We are not aware of any
+Jemena Group is currently working towards developing a PypIT report that PypIT contains contract details (MDQ, tariff and terms), nominations, invoice This is the best estimate given the information available from PypIT.
+We are